 The name Timoleague comes from the Irish for "House of Molaga" (Tigh Molaga).

 The village of Timoleague itself, with its many brightly coloured dwellings and businesses, is home to some fine restaurants and pubs.
 It is also ideally situated to take advantage of some of the many local outdoor activities including walking, sailing, surfing, golf and fishing to name but a few.

 Live street music, pig racing and the fancy dress competitions are among the most popular of these activities.
-A large marquee is also erected on the village green during the festival with many big name acts performing during the ten day period.
+A large marquee, known as The Dome, is also erected on the village green during the festival with many big name acts performing during the ten day period.